ssorj/salty-pug/factory/README.md

 Responses are delayed (and thus acks are slowed) if a lot of things are currently being made.

-When the process of making the item is complete, the factory ships the item to the store in the request.
+When the process of making the item is complete, the factory calls `//store-<store-id>/api/stock-item` to place it in the store's inventory.

 ## Checking the status of an item